 Why clean your gutters?

-To ensure your guttering system remains stable, secure, and long-lasting, it is important to keep it clean, and regularly cleaning your guttering can be a great way to save on repairs and new guttering, as well as keeping the exterior of your home clean and tidy.
+Regularly cleaning your guttering helps the system remain stable, secure and last longer.
+It’s also important to keep it clean to save on repairs and new guttering.
+Plus, you’re keeping the exterior of your home clean.

-When gutters are left uncleared for a period of time, leaves and debris can build up, causing gutters to sag.
-When gutters sag, water is unable to pass through them normally, causing a buildup of both water and debris.
-As more weight is added to the guttering run, it sags, causing leaks at the gutter joints.
+Gutters left uncleared for a duration can lead to leaves and debris building up.
+This results in a sagging gutter that prevents water from passing through it normally.
+So you’re left with a buildup of both water and debris.
+As the weight adds to the gutter run, it sags and causes leaks at the gutter joints.
 Additionally, the added weight can cause the gutters to split or collapse under the weight.

 How often should you clean gutters?